clux/facemaulers/irae.md

 - Sunwuko was the champion of Selune
 - Natalya was the champion of the Raven Queen

-Laeral will know about her, but all the powers she used to banish her caused the great sundering.
+Ursula will know about her, but all the powers she used to banish her caused the great sundering.
 Magic ceased to function.
 Shario perished

 All books about it were erased.

 Waterdeep mages made a pact with the gods to get rid of her, but could not